One spot available for the September, 2018 program.

 Do I have to perform?

 No. You may stop after the dress rehearsal.

 It depends on the amount of combined rehearsal and performance time you need.
 In general you could expect to spend $1800 to $4000 for the program.
 To understand this cost, consider that you are hiring an entire orchestra plus conductor for several hours of work.
 The amount of rehearsal time needed depends on both the length and difficulty of your concerto.

 Please be aware that the costs include some fixed expenses, regardless of how much orchestra time you need.
 These include a video technician; the performance space; and a per person charge to cover Moxart’s administrative costs.

 A $500 non-refundable deposit is required at registration; you are not registered until this is paid.
 When we know what you intend to play, we will estimate your costs for the program.
-Your entire estimated cost must be paid by December 15, 2017, unless you make other payment arrangements with us.
+Your entire estimated cost for the 2019 programs must be paid by December 15, 2018, unless you make other payment arrangements with us.